zriyansh/signoz.io/blog/2023-05-06-pricing-comparison-signoz-vs-datadog.md

 We have assumed 20 APM hosts, 50 infra hosts, and 2500 GB ingested logs.

-You can find the assumptions we have taken in this [sheet](https://docs.google.com/spreadsheets/d/1EEw48D7SmC-DHKanT5hoiShT-AZcIfZDc9HQiVYdZBY).
+You can find the assumptions we have taken in this <a href = "https://docs.google.com/spreadsheets/d/1EEw48D7SmC-DHKanT5hoiShT-AZcIfZDc9HQiVYdZBY" rel="noopener noreferrer nofollow" target="_blank" ><b>sheet</b></a>.

 |  | SigNoz | Grafana | New Relic | Datadog |
 | --- | --- | --- | --- | --- |